 The average adult head weighs about the same as a bowling ball and bad posture can cause your head to deviate from its most comfortable position.
 This can result in arm pains and often headaches spreading from the neck to up and over the head.

 Trauma to the neck is also very common, especially in car accidents and falls.
 These types of injuries can cause a long list of symptoms to arise; neck pain, headaches, dizziness, blurred vision, reduced ability to turn and bend, low back pain, pins and needles, and numbness or muscle spasms in the shoulders, arms and hands.

 Your osteopath will conduct a thorough investigation of your neck and related areas to determine where tissues have been damaged and then consult with you as to the best way forward for treatment.

-Mother and Baby Related
+New Mother Related

 The emotional strain of pregnancy followed by the physical stress of the birth often leaves the body with a feeling of being “pushed down” and “collapsed”.
 Postural problems that develop at this time can cause problems later in life.

 Frequently the mother suffers back and neck pain in the weeks and months following the birth and is too busy to seek help.
 Freeing and balancing the body as soon as possible after the birth helps the mother cope with the new demands of the baby.